 You can log in to your account to request a repair 24/7 or call the customer service line 866-306-2999.
 You may e-mail customer service at firstname.lastname@example.org.
 There is also an online chat feature.

-Landmark Home Warranty has an “A” rating with the BBB and has been an accredited business since 2010.
-It has a 2.75-out-of-5 star average rating based on 267 customer reviews.
-A total of 283 customer complaints have been received with the majority of the complaints listed as a “problem with a product or service.”
+Landmark Home Warranty has a “B” rating with the BBB and has been an accredited business since 2010.
+It has a 2.50-out-of-5 star average rating based on over 250.
+More than 228 customer complaints have been received with the majority of the complaints listed as a “problem with a product or service.”

 The following pricing is for existing homeowners: